experiencor/keras-yolo2/README.md

 # Usage

-+ Download VOC data from http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar
++ Download COCO detection data from http://cocodataset.org/#download
-+ Download pre-trained weights from http://pjreddie.com/media/files/tiny-yolo-voc.weights
++ Download pre-trained weights from https://pjreddie.com/media/files/yolo-voc.weights
 + Refer to the notebook for a step through implementation of YOLOv2 from scratch (both training and testing).